cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 	in stack5/stack5.c
 ```

-Let's disassemble main, to see the flow of the program.
-First, we loaded the binary in gdb and set a breakpoint in the main function to disassemble it.
+Through GDB, the `main` function will be disassembled, this is done to see the flow of the program.

 ```bash
 (gdb) set disassembly-flavor intel